96 Simanim-Inspired Recipes for Rosh Hashanah

 78. Fig and Pomegranate Brisket by Adeena Sussman

 Considered one of the crown jewels of Shabbat and holiday cooking, brisket has decidedly humble beginnings.
-Inexpensive due to its toughness and originally considered a throwaway cut, brisket became a staple of cold-weather Easter European Jewish cooking when farmers realized it was less expensive to butcher a cow than to feed it all winter long.
+Inexpensive due to its toughness and originally considered a throwaway cut, brisket became a staple of cold-weather Eastern European Jewish cooking when farmers realized it was less expensive to butcher a cow than to feed it all winter long.
 Home cooks became experts at slow-cooking brisket to tender perfection, adding onions and often a tomato-based liquid to coax out the meat’s flavor and ideal texture.
 Aside from my mother’s recipe [recipe in the cookbook], this is the version I find myself making the most.
 Tons of garlic and onions, white wine, and two types each of figs (fresh and dried) and pomegranate (molasses and fresh seeds) come together for a finished brisket that is simultaneously homey and elegant.
 Brisket is always better served the next day; if you have time, cool the whole cut in its braising liquid, then slice it against the grain and re-warm gently in the sauce.

 79. Pomegranate-Glazed Sweet Potato Wedges with Pomegranate Aioli by Samantha Tehrani